Eagle-eyed readers of this week's The Flash #0 spotted a name that raised a few eyebrows: Daniel West.

 Over the first few months after DC rebooted it universe, DC Publisher Dan DiDio told fans at comic book conventions that there was no plan for the character to be part of the New 52.
 Yet just about every convention panel with DC featured at least one fan asking for Wally's return.
 Newsarama even asked for Wally's return in our Wish List for an alternate earth (although the writer quickly dashed those hopes).

-But the Writers Want Him!
+But the Writers Want Him!a page from

 The Flash #0According to statements by Francis Manapul, the penciller and co-writer of The Flash with Brian Buccellato, there was originally supposed to be a cameo by Wally West in last year's The Flash #1, but DC pulled it.
 At Boston Comic Con in April, Manapul told panel attendees (and confirmed in an interview with retcon-punch.com) that he wanted to bring Wally West into the New 52.